How To Start A Cleaning Business In 9 Steps

 9) Find And Maintain Clients

-Now that you’ve got the business set up and ready to go, now it’s time to find and maintain clients.
+Now that you’ve got the business set up and ready to go, it’s time to find and maintain clients.

-You may have to spend a bit up front to advertise, but there are also many free and inexpensive ways to get your business name out there.
+You may have to spend a bit upfront to advertise, but there are also many free and inexpensive ways to get your business name out there.

 Stay Organized With Software For The Cleaning Industry